BDC Hamburger Icon

 TipBottom line

-State jury duty laws
+State and local jury duty laws

 • Alabama: Companies based in Alabama must pay their full-time employees their usual wages for all hours they’d normally work during their jury duty.